sirrikademani/sirrikademani/README.md

 💬 I'm certified in **Tableau Desktop and Snowflake (SnowPro Core)**

-⚡ Fun fact **I like doing Mandala and Acrylic paintings and I am a good vegetarian cook as well!**
+⚡ Fun fact **I like doing Mandala and Acrylic paintings and I can cook good vegetarian food!**

  </div>